 ATHEXCSD makes its rules and by-laws available online.
 Participants have immediate access to the CSD's procedures and processes through the ATHEXCSD website.
-ATHEXCSD should disclose details of risks faced by participants, allowing participants to have a clear picture of the risk the CSD poses to them.
+However, there is no disclosure of risks faced by participants, which would allow participants to have a clear picture of the risk the CSD poses to them.